Softomate Solutions logoSoftomate Solutions logo

 The timeline for an Odoo AI chatbot integration depends on the scope of modules connected, the availability of the client's Odoo system for testing and the readiness of the product and pricing data in Odoo.
 The following phases apply to a standard focused integration (Odoo CRM + Product, website channel).

 Week 2-3: Odoo API connector build.
-OAuth 2.0 scoped key setup in Odoo 16+ (one read key, one write key covering crm.lead and mail.message only), API connector code with retry logic and error handling.
-Integration testing against a development Odoo instance to confirm all required execute_kw read and write operations function correctly.
+Authentication configuration, OAuth 2.0 token setup with field-level access control, API connector code with retry logic and error handling.
+Integration testing against a development Odoo instance to confirm all required read and write operations function correctly.

 Week 3-5: Conversational AI build.
 LLM system prompt construction incorporating the client's business context, product knowledge and conversation scope rules.
-RAG pipeline setup: product descriptions, pricing and FAQ content indexed into the vector store, nightly refresh configured.
+Multi-turn conversation flow development with Odoo API call integration.
 Intent scoring model configuration and calibration against representative test conversations.
 UK GDPR consent layer integration.

 Week 5-6: Channel deployment and user acceptance testing.
 Website widget integration, QA testing across 50+ test conversation scenarios, client review and feedback.
 Adjustments to system prompt and conversation flow based on UAT findings.